kevinchen21/movie-recommender-two-tower-nn/README.md

 # Train and deploy a two-tower neural network recommendation system

-In this repo, I will train a two tower neural network recommendation system and deploy it to a AWS EC2.
+In this repo, I will show you how to train a deep learning model and deploy it to AWS EC2 and Kubernetes.
+I will train a two tower neural network recommendation system for movies.
+After we train the system, I will demo how to deploy it to a AWS EC2 and Kubernetes.

 ## data